-- The right preschool will not make up for time with parents, learning about life, relationships and caring for God.
+- The right preschool will not make up for time with parents, learning about life, relationships, and caring for God.

-- The right moral stories will not make up for serving as a family, discovering there are real people behind the “issues” who need a helping hand, who need hope.
+- The right moral stories will not make up for serving as a family, discovering there are real people behind the “issues” who need a helping hand, and who need hope.